 If you’re having a new floor installed, ask about the products and request those with the least VOCs, then make sure your house is well ventilated during and for a few days after the installation, just to be sure.
 Children are most vulnerable, so if your child complains of headaches or shows any other kind of reaction, consider staying elsewhere until the installation is complete and the house is aired out.

-Sustainability is an important factor in green flooring.
+Sustainability is an important factor in eco-friendly flooring.
 Choices such as bamboo and cork are beautiful, durable, and easily replenished.

-As mentioned in the above video, bamboo is a fast growing member of the grass family that replenishes itself from the roots and is ready to harvest in just five to seven years.
-It produces beautiful flooring with the natural look and durability of hardwood, versatility of installation, and a rich variety of grains and color choices to suit any design aesthetic.
+Bamboo is a fast growing member of the grass family that replenishes itself from the roots and is ready to harvest in just five to seven years.
+It produces beautiful eco-friendly flooring with the natural look and durability of hardwood, versatility of installation, and a rich variety of grains and color choices to suit any design aesthetic.
 Bamboo grows almost anywhere and is unrivalled in oxygen production, producing almost 30% more oxygen than a comparable hardwood forest area.
 And as also mentioned, the production process minimizes waste by taking post-industrial materials, those being the parings of the bamboo cut to make boards, and making them into yet another type of super-durable bamboo floors – strand-woven bamboo flooring.

 Reclaimed wood is also a viable green option.
 Old buildings or homes that are being torn down often have gorgeous hardwood floors or siding that can be rescued and restored for new and environmentally responsible use.
 A little elbow grease and polish is often all it takes to refinish an old wood floor to its original glory.